 Although this section deals mostly with HOME-funded projects, ESG-funded rental assistance as well as CDBG-funded emergency repairs are included in the totals for outcomes.
-The tables represent the number of households supported - with one exception.
-The "number of homeless to be provided affordable housing units" and "number of households supported through rental assistance" is represented by the number of individuals receiving assistance through ESG-funded rental assistance.
+The goal of "homeless households to be supported" and "households to be supported with rental assistance" is 124, which was revised in June and July 2020 due to the County receiving ESG-CV funding to respond to COVID-19.
+Those outcomes have not been realized for the purposes of this report because outcomes are tallied through June 30, 2020, and the ESG-CV projects started in June 2020.

 The "number of special-needs to be provided affordable housing" included elderly and/or disabled households.
 Housing projects often require several years to complete, which is the main issue in completing HOME-funded projects.